whunt1965/WEBRTC-CYBERSEC/MiTM/README.md

 In the "Attacker" tab, you will see and/hear the video from the other tabs.
 Note: in Google Chrome, only one user's video is available in the attacker tab (in Safari, both will be visible).

 ## Looking Ahead: Sprint 4

+We found this attack very interesting and would like to continue to expand upon it in Sprint 4.
+In particular, we will seek to:

+1. Deploy our signalling server to a web-accesible virtual machine (so we can see how the attack would work in the real world, not just in local host).

+2. Explore how we might separate the "clean" (ie original) client-side Javascript used to support a normal call between 2 parties from the malicious Javascript we added to make this call possible (such as having the attacker access the application through a separate page).

+3. Assuming we can accomplish the above, it woudl also be interesting to see if we could implement features so that an attacker could record the call (not just view it) so that it could be accessed at a later date.